14-yama/annals-of-the-world/docs/guidelines/hebrew_cluster.md

 - Period classification is via class.division (9.1xx..9.6xx) while chronological ordering will later use a computed `chron_key`.

 ### 2. Edge Semantics (Active Voice Only)
-Adopt a curated verb set to avoid drift.
-Suggested canonical verbs (extend cautiously):
-CAUSES, DIFFUSES, TRANSMITS, CANONIZES, STANDARDIZES, INTERPRETS, REFORMS, DISPUTES, FRAMES, INFLUENCES, ADOPTS, REJECTS, TRANSLATES, SYSTEMATIZES, SCHISMS_FROM, RECONCILES_WITH, OCCURS_IN, ESTABLISHES, PRESERVES, COMMENTATES_ON.
+Adopt the curated verb set from the source of truth.
+Core examples: CAUSES, ENABLES, TRANSFORMS, DIFFUSES, TRANSMITS, TRANSLATES, INTERPRETS, COMMENTATES_ON, AUTHORS, PUBLISHES, EDITS, CANONIZES, STANDARDIZES, DEFINES, ESTABLISHES, ORGANIZES, PRESERVES, ADOPTS, REJECTS, INFLUENCES, FRAMES, OCCURS_IN, SCHISMS_FROM, RECONCILES_WITH, DECLARES.
+Use Supplementary as needed (e.g., PROPHESIES_DURING, CRITIQUES, ADVOCATES, PROMOTES, DISTRIBUTES, PRECEDES, IS_PART_OF, SYMBOLIZES).

 Verb Governance Rules:
 1. One semantic intent per verb (no overlapping synonyms in different periods).